Skin Tag

 Do any creams remove skin tags?

-There are no currently medically approved creams for the removal of skin tags.
-Skin tags are typically removed by physical methods like cutting off or tying off with dental floss.
-It is not advisable to use unapproved products like Dermasil, wart removers, tea tree oil, nail polish, toothpaste, or hair-removal creams like Neet or Nair.
-Trial uses of unapproved creams may cause irritation and possible secondary complications.
+Currently, there are no medically approved creams for the removal of skin tags.
+Skin tags are typically removed by physical methods such as cutting off or tying off with dental floss.
+It is not advisable to use unapproved products such as Dermasil, wart removers, tea tree oil, nail polish, toothpaste or hair-removal creams like Neet or Nair.
+Use of unapproved creams may cause irritation and possible secondary complications.

 Will removing a skin tag cause more to grow?